andrewbaxter/inarybay/readme.md

 2. Easy to understand, composable elements

-   The API is simple and flexible by chaining reversible processing steps with well encapsulated nodes.
+   The API is simple and flexible by constructing a graph of reversible processing nodes.

 3. Precision